Dialogue tags are words which refer dialogue to a specific character. “Said” and “asked” are two common examples of dialogue tags.

 - “I won’t help her!” said Christina.

 Dialogue tags are an important aspect of writing.
 When scenes have several characters, they help determine which character is speaking.
-Novice writers tend to use dialogue tags with adverbs to make it more colorful.
+Novice writers use dialogue tags with adverbs to make it more colorful.

 - “I won’t help her!” screamed Christina furiously.